 a/ Technique via lumbar puncture :

 Using 18 GA lumbar puncture needle carry out a standard lumbar puncture.
 Allow 5 cc of cerebrospinal fluid to drain out, and then implant the contents of the syringe pre-filled with the fetal precursor cell transplant as per ‘Implantation Scheme’.
-If two different fetal precursor cell transplants are to be implanted, wait 3 – 5 minutes after the first implantation, drain again 5 cc of cerebrospinal fluid, and then implant the contents of the second syringe pre-filled with the 2nd fetal cell transplant as per ‘Implantation Scheme’.
+If two, three or four different fetal precursor cell transplants are to be implanted, wait 3 – 5 minutes after the first implantation, drain again 5 cc of cerebrospinal fluid, and then implant the contents of the second syringe pre-filled with the 2nd fetal cell transplant as per ‘Implantation Scheme’.
 Apply Band-Aid to the skin puncture site.

 Place the patient in a supine position without any pillow for 24 hours as is routinely done after the lumbar puncture.